 There’s an informative publication on pruning ornamental plants in the landscape, put out by the University of Georgia Extension, that you might want to read.
 It gives a run-down on pruning tools, describes proper techniques and provides detailed guidelines on when to prune specific plant groups.

 You’ll probably need to do a little extra studying up before attempting to prune certain specimen trees.
 Or ask a pro for some help.
 I’ll be happy to give you some tips.
-The graceful trunks of the crape myrtle shown here in the foreground frame another breathtaking scene at Gibbs Gardens.
+The graceful trunks of the crape myrtle shown here in the foreground frame another breathtaking scene at a garden center.
 Mature crape myrtles are low-maintenance and don’t actually have to be pruned, but shaping them when they’re young and removing “suckers” from the base of the trunks can produce extraordinary results.

 When it comes to pruning, I think I’m pretty well adjusted, and you might be happier in your own landscape, too, if you can get your pruning anxiety—or obsession—under control.
 Remember: there’s not any one season for pruning.
 Know what’s in your yard, notice when a plant seems crowded, overgrown, misshapen or unhealthy, find out the best time to prune that plant, and put that date on your own calendar.